jkim101/ML-Coursera/W01/Note02_LinearRegressionWithOneVariable.md

 >Predict (a smally number of) discrete values of y, it could be a 'classification problem'.

 Linear Regression with one variable = Univariate linear regression

+Cost Function
+Idea: Choose \theta0, \theta1 so that h(x) is close to y for our training examples (x, y)